mozilla-services/autograph/README.md

-request a signature, the client must first compute the manifest file (stored in `META-INF/manifest.mf` in the XPI), then make a signature file (stored in `META-INF/mozilla.sf`) and submit the `sf` file to the signing API, alongside the addon ID (typically an email address).
+request a signature, the client must first compute the manifest file (stored in `META-INF/manifest.mf` in the XPI), then make a signature file (stored in `META-INF/mozilla.sf`) and submit the `sf` file to the signing API, alongside the addon ID (a string that typically ressembles an email address).

+The signature file `mozilla.sf` contains md5 & sha1 hashes of `manifest.mf`.
+(eg. `openssl dgst -binary -sha1 manifest.mf | base64`)

 The signing API returns an S/MIME detached signature the client must store under `META-INF/mozilla.rsa`.

-The signature file `mozilla.sf` simply contains md5.sha1 hashes of `manifest.mf`.
-(eg. `openssl dgst -binary -sha1 manifest.mf | base64`)

-To compute the signature, the signing API first generates an RSA key pair for the addon, called "ephemeral" because thrown away after signature.
-The certificate containing the public ephemeral key is signed by an intermediate issuer, itself signed by the AMO Root CA trusted in Firefox.
+To compute the signature, the signing API first generates an RSA key pair for the addon, called "ephemeral" because it is thrown away after signing.
+The certificate containing the public ephemeral key is signed by an intermediate issuer, itself signed by the Firefox Root CA (AMO Root).

 The addon's certificate must have the following properties
 * SHA-256 signed